seunghyukcho/android-live-slider/README.md

 }
 ```

-> Step 4.
+#### Step 4.
 Apply the LiveSliderAdapter and your custom LiveSliderPagerAdapter on your RecycleView

-Define and initialize the `RecycleView` in the `MainActivity`.

 ```kotlin
 mRecyclerView = findViewById(R.id.recycler_view)